tempelaar-team/qc_lab/docs/user_guide/drivers/parallel_driver_multiprocessing.rst

 Notes
 -----

-- The total number of trajectories must be an integer multiple of the number of tasks times the batch size.
-If not, the driver will use the lower integer multiple (which could be zero!).
 - This driver is suitable for use in Jupyter notebooks and single-node calculations.
 - For cluster-based calculations, consider using the MPI driver.